Aasif-github/Database/Nodejs/EventLoop.md

 This priority handling between microtasks and macrotasks ensures that `from promise` is logged before `from settimeout`.

-# where does all the blocking code of node js execute??
+## Where does all the blocking code of node js execute??

 In Node.js, blocking code generally refers to operations that take a significant amount of time to complete and prevent the event loop from continuing to process other tasks.
 The way Node.js handles blocking operations depends on the type of operation: